ipab-slmc/exotica/exotica/doc/Initializers.rst

 The property ``init.SafePercentage`` is of type ``double`` and it can be directly used as such.

-There are two types of initializres: specialized (e.g.
+There are two types of initializers: specialized (e.g.
 ``exotica::JointLimitInitializer``) and generic
 (``exotica::Initializer``).
 The generic initializer contains a collection of loosely typed parameters exploiting the ``boost::any``